ericc-ch/home-fairy-be/README.md

 Credits:

-- Thanks to [npocmaka](https://github.com/npocmaka/batch.scripts) for the screen capture batch scripts
+- Thanks to [npocmaka](https://github.com/npocmaka/batch.scripts) for the screen capture batch script
 - Thanks to [Flameshot](https://flameshot.org) so I can easily screenshot from the terminal in Linux